 5. Get Ahead On Your Copies

 Around the middle of May, it’s smart to have parent volunteers start making copies for the coming year.
-The line for the copier gets crazy during the days before school starts so I like to get what I can copied ahead of time.
+The line for the copier gets crazy once you report back so I like to get what I can copied ahead of time.

 Our students have behavior charts in their homework folders so I fill in the new dates on those and copy them as well.